richardhand/aem-core-wcm-components/README.md

 [How to Build AEM Projects using Apache Maven](https://docs.adobe.com/docs/en/aem/6-2/develop/dev-tools/ht-projects-maven.html#What%20is%20the%20UberJar?) documentation page.

-### All Components
+### Install everything

-You can install all components to your running AEM instance by issueing the following command in the top level folder of the project:
+You can install everything needed to use the components on your running AEM instance by issuing the following command in the top level folder of the project:

     mvn clean install -PautoInstallSinglePackage

-### Single Components
+### Individual packages/bundles

-You can install a single component (or a list of components) by issuing the following command in the top level folder of the project:
+You can install individual packages/bundles by issuing the following command in the top level folder of the project:

-    mvn clean install -PautoInstallPackage -pl <component_name(s)> -am
+    mvn clean install -PautoInstallPackage -pl <project_name(s)> -am

 Please note that